unpc2026/diaryasprogrammer/README.md

    * What it is
    * What it is not
    * Proper abstraction level
+   * Explicit boundaries

 2. **Behavior & Logical Consequences**

    * What follows from the definition
    * Why it must follow
    * Important implications
+   * What cannot logically occur

 3. **Applied Examples**

    * Short worked examples
    * Include reasoning
+   * Tie directly to derived behavior

-Introduce boundary behavior only when it refines or limits the model.
+Introduce edge or boundary behavior only when it refines or limits the model.

 Avoid fragmentation.